 Changing the focus to cybersecurity, students thoroughly enjoyed learning more about cryptography and message decoding during NSA’s Cryptanalysis 101 presentation.
 One student shared, “I already had an interest in cryptography, but this presentation inspired me to continue to pursue it.”
 Another student said, “I never thought of decoding and cryptography as a career so the presentation was really interesting.”

-While Howard County students at Applications and Research Lab will be given the final Tech Mania presentation later this month, we’d like to offer our deep appreciation to the presenters, schools and teachers for helping to awaken the potential by opening the minds of students in our region to different career possibilities.
+We’d like to offer our deep appreciation to the presenters, schools and teachers for helping to awaken the potential by opening the minds of students in our region to different career possibilities.